What does milk powder do for bread?

 Is Coffee Mate milk powder?

 In the UK its only available in powder form, is most commonly known as a coffee whitener and is available as either “regular” or “light”.
 In the United States, using a milk substitute for coffee and tea is a lot more popular and as a result, there are a lot more Coffee-Mate options to choose from.

 Is Powdered Milk Bad For You?
 Powdered milk is nutritionally equivalent to fresh milk and is relatively non-perishable.
 It can be added to recipes to increase the protein content and nutritional value.
 Whole milk powder is likely to contain oxidized cholesterol, which may damage blood vessels and promote heart disease.

-What makes homemade bread dense?
+What makes bread moist and fluffy?

 Dense or heavy bread can be the result of not kneading the dough long enough.
 Mixing the salt and yeast together or Losing patience in the middle of molding your bread and there is not enough tension in your finished loaf before baking.

 Why is my bread dry and crumbly?